Managing Firmware Upgrades

 - MX 18.107.2 → MX 18.107.8 ( the latest batch on major firmware version MX 18 )

 Please note these versions are examples relevant at the time of writing.
-The latest stable version and latest batch may be different now.
+The latest stable version and latest batch may be different at this time.

-Here is an example of when firmware upgrade barriers come into effect.
-You might find yourself in a situation where you are unable to upgrade a device for an extended period of time due to uptime or business requirements.
-There is a switch in the network that is running MS 9.27 and would like to update to the latest stable version, which at the time of writing, is 11.30.
+There is a switch in the network that is running MS 9.27 and we want to update to the latest stable version, which at the time of this writing, is 11.30.
 Attempting to upgrade from 9.27 to 11.30 will not be a selectable option in the dashboard and administrators will have to upgrade to 10.35 first.

 In order to complete the upgrade from the current version to the target version, two manual upgrades will be required.
 The first from your current to the intermediary version, and another from the intermediary to your target version.